Horace Smith-Dorrien: Later years and death

 Smith-Dorrien's last position was as governor of Gibraltar from 9 July 1918 until 26 May 1923, where he introduced an element of democracy and closed some brothels.
 According to Wyndham Childs in the summer of 1918, Smith-Dorrien tried, and nearly succeeded, in uniting the Comrades of the Great War, the National Association of Discharged Sailors and Soldiers, and the National Federation of Discharged and Demobilized Sailors and Soldiers into one organisation.
 The merger later took place in 1921 to form the British Legion, under the influence of Field Marshal Haig.

 He relinquished his assignment in September 1923 and retired, living in Portugal and finally in England.
-He devoted much his time to the welfare and remembrance of Great War soldiers.
+He devoted much of his time to the welfare and remembrance of Great War soldiers.
 He worked on his memoirs, which were published in 1925.
 As French was still alive at the time of writing, he still felt unable to rebut 1914.
 Despite his treatment by French, in 1925, he journeyed across Europe to act as a pallbearer at French's funeral, an act appreciated by French's son.

 He played himself in the film The Battle of Mons, released in 1926.
 In June 1925, he unveiled the war memorial in Memorial Avenue, Worksop.
 On 4 August 1930, he unveiled the Pozières Memorial.

 Smith-Dorrien died on 12 August 1930 following injuries sustained in a car accident at Chippenham, in Wiltshire; he was 72 years old.
 His body was buried at the Rectory Lane Cemetery of the Church of St Peter, Great Berkhamsted in Hertfordshire.
 His grave is marked by a tall stone cross, once adorned by a bronze sword of sacrifice which has since been stolen.
 The grave was restored in 2018, although the sword is still missing.

 His wife Olive outlived him by more than twenty years and died on 15 September 1951 in the Chelsea area of London.